Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 What are the types of accidents on construction sites?

 Construction sites can be very dangerous.
-Four of the common causes of construction site accidents (known as the “Fatal Four”) include the following:
+Four of the most common causes of construction site accidents (known as the “Fatal Four”) include the following:

-• Falls – accounted for 364 out of 937 total deaths in construction in 2015 (38.8%)
+• Falls – accounted for 364 out of 937 total deaths in construction in 2015 (38.8%).

-• Struck by object – accounted for 90 out of 937 total deaths in construction in 2015 (9.6%)
+• Struck by object – accounted for 90 out of 937 total deaths in construction in 2015 (9.6%).

-• Electrocutions – accounted for 81 out of 937 total deaths in construction in 2015 (8.6%)
+• Electrocutions – accounted for 81 out of 937 total deaths in construction in 2015 (8.6%).

 What should I do if I’m injured in a construction accident?

 Safety first.
 After a construction accident, seek immediate medical attention.
 Next, notify your supervisor of your injury.
-Then, contact a qualified attorney who will guide you along the legal process.
+Then, contact a qualified attorney who will guide you through the legal process.
 Once you have representation, seek financial assistance from Uplift Legal Funding.

 I was working at a construction site and was injured.
 Who can I sue?